singhmousam/BigDataETL-using-Spark/README.md

 You have to change input and output data directory path.
 If you want to use HDFS instead of local file system then replace the path accordingly after starting your hdfs.

+Whole ETL process is done in two languages seperately JAVA and SCALA and there source code is residing in two seperate directories.
+In Scala version MapR-DB has been used as the database whlie in Java version no database is used instead HDFS is used as storage media.
+Code needs to be modified wherever necessary for sake of completion.

 *******singhmousam4@gmail.com********